I rely on Olivet Lane to produce Pinot Noir with focused Bing cherry flavors and plush texture.

 - SCION WOOD CLONE: Martini

-- VINE SPACING: 8 x 12 feet; vertical trellis
+- VINE SPACING: 8 x 12 feet and 5 x 8 feet; vertical trellis

 - APPELLATION: Russian River Valley